6pac/SlickGrid/README.md

+## This is the Ironfly Tech SlickGrid repo
+It is slightly modified off the 6pac SlickGrid repo with some specific improvements.

+---

-## This is the 6pac SlickGrid repo
+### This is the 6pac SlickGrid repo

 Check out the NEW SlickGrid Website! http://slickgrid.net/